HamzaMahmood7/Weather-App-JS/README.md

 # Weather-App-JS
-A weather app built using HTML, CSS, and JavaScript
+A weather app built using HTML, CSS, and JavaScript.
+Implemented the openweatherapi via Fetch API